 Oranges are rich sources of dietary fiber and a high fiber intake is beneficial for diabetics because it lowers blood lipid levels and improves control of blood sugar.

-If you are taking Beta-blockers for a heart disease you should rather consume Oranges in moderation because of the high potassium levels found in oranges.
+And one of them is that if you are taking Beta-blockers for a heart disease you should rather consume Oranges in moderation because of the high potassium levels found in oranges.

 Consuming too much potassium can also be harmful to those whose kidneys are not fully functional.